wayarmy/shark/README.md

 	sh move_data.sh

 * This will maybe get some problem.
-Please fix this by yourself, or contact: quanpc@topica.edu.vn (+84) 936 555 695
+Please fix this by yourself, or contact: wayarmy.89@gmail.com
  Author: @wayarmy